FreedomChal/traffic-sign-classification/README.md

 ![alt text][image4]

 I discovered that my model did extremely good on the last three images, but horribly on the first two.
-This suggests that my model is only good at classifing signs that are in the center of the image, as the first two images are not very well centered.
+This suggests that my model is only good at classifying signs that are in the center of the image, as the first two images are not very well centered.

 #### Predictions and certainty of my model

 For the last three images, the model is almost completely right; the highest probability of an incorrect answer being predicted is ~0.00000000001437%.
 Yet, with the first two, the prediction is completely wrong.
-The correct prediction is not in the top five probabilities for either of them, In fact, the model is fairly certain on a single wrong answer being correct, which suggests, as said before that the model is only good at classigfing well-centered images.
+The correct prediction is not in the top five probabilities for either of them, In fact, the model is fairly certain on a single wrong answer being correct, which suggests, as said before that the model is only good at classifying well-centered images.

 My Model's final accuracy on the images found on the internet was 60.0%